ABZ-Aaron/MediaApp/README.md

 # What I've learned from this project

-I've further my skills with Tkinter, particularly with regard to moving widgets around.
+Through this project, I have developed my skills with Tkinter, particularly with regard to moving widgets around.

-I've further developed my knowledge surrounding event drive programming, with a much better idea of how this works.
+I've further developed my knowledge surrounding event drive programming, with a much clearer idea of how this works.

-I have also develooped my skills with OOP.
-I had avoided it up until now, but was able to successfuly utilise it within this project.
+I have also develooped skills with OOP, something I had avoided up until now.

+# What I enjoyed

+I liked finally being able to apply OOP.
+This was something I'd dabbled in, but never really utilised within a project.
+I also found designing the applications to be exciting.
+I'll admit that I found moving Tkinter widgets around to be frustrating, but finally getting it to look the way I wanted it to was rewarding.
+In future however, I may just stick to something like Visual Studio if developing an app.

 # Future changes

-* I may implement some SQL into this.
-Instead of storing data in CSVs, I would store it in a database
+* Instead of storing data in CSVs, I would store it in a database
-* I may rework the app to accept real medai items, and allow it to play these items
+* I may rework the app to accept real media items